Saved Views

 To edit a saved view’s properties (name, description, or sharing settings):

-1. In the Library, click the context menu icon at the right of the card for a saved view in a views list (see Library Views Lists), then choose Edit Properties from the menu.
+1. In the Library, click the Action menu (vertical ellipsis) at the right of the view's row in the Library List, then choose Edit Properties from the menu.

 2. In the resulting Edit Saved View dialog, edit the properties of the view (see Saved View Properties).